marburg-open-courseware/publication-quality-graphics/_main.utf8.md

 ## viewport[ROOT]
 ```

-Sweet, we're back in the 'root' viewport...
+Sweet, we're back in the 'root' viewport... (by the way, `upViewport(0)` would have taken us right up to the 'root' viewport without the requirement for counting, see `?grid::upViewport`).

 Now, let's see how this `just` parameter works.
-As you have seen we are now in the `root` viewport.
+As you have seen we are now in the 'root' viewport.
 Let's try to draw another rectangle that sits right at the top left corner of the pink one.
 In theory the lower right corner of this viewport should be located at `x = 0.25` and `y = 0.75`.
 If we specify it like this, we need to adjust the justification, because we do not want to center it on these coordinates.
 If these coordinates are the point of origin, this viewport should be justified right horizontally and bottom vertically.
 And the space we have to plot should be `0.25` vertically and `0.25` horizontally.
 Let's try this...

 ```r